-Method Complaints about Medical Care - Contact Information CALL 1(800) 394-5566 Calls to this number are free.
+Method Complaints about Medical Care - Contact Information

+CALL 1(800) 394-5566

+Calls to this number are free.

 A Quartz Champion is available to assist you Monday through Friday from 8:00 a.m. to 8:00 p.m.
 From October 1 through March 31, we are also available to assist you on Saturdays and Sundays from 8:00 a.m. to 8:00 p.m.

-If you are calling outside of our normal office hours, you can leave a confidential voicemail message and your call will be returned on the next business day. ТТҮ For people who are deaf, hard of hearing or speech impaired please call TTY/TDD 711, 1(800) 877-8973.
-This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
-You may also call through a video relay service company of your choice.
+ТТҮ TTY/TDD 711, 1(800) 877-8973

 Calls to this number are free.

 Monday through Friday from 8:00 a.m. to 8:00 p.m.
 From October 1 through March 31, we are also available to assist you on Saturdays and Sundays from 8:00 a.m. to 8:00 p.m.

-FAX 1(608) 644-3500 Attention: Appeals Specialists WRITE Quartz Medicare Advantage Attention: Appeals Specialists 2650 Novation Pkwy Madison, WI 53713 Email: AppealsSpecialists@QuartzBenefits.com MEDICARE WEBSITE You can submit a complaint about UW Health Quartz Medicare Advantage directly to Medicare.
+Method Complaints about Medical Care - Contact Information FAX 1(608) 644-3500 Attention: Appeals Specialists WRITE Quartz Medicare Advantage Attention: Appeals Specialists 2650 Novation Parkway Fitchburg, WI 53713 AppealsSpecialists@QuartzBenefits.com MEDICARE WEBSITE You can submit a complaint about Aurora Health Quartz Medicare Advantage directly to Medicare.
 To submit an online complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx .